ShalilDsilva/ShalilsBookStore/README.txt

 Ran cmds to add migration and update database, a new file 20231117220633_addProductToDb was created updated the product class to make some fields required Ran cmds to add migration and update database, a new file 20231117221117_addValidationToProduct was created

+5:33pm
+Added ProductRepository class to the repository folder Added IProduct interface
+Added Product to unitofwork and Iunitofwork